cartertemm/simplenet/readme.md

 This is a quickly cobbled together wrapper around [pyenet](https://github.com/aresch/pyenet), which itself wraps the [ENet](https://github.com/lsalzman/enet) C++ library, enabling reliable network communication over UDP.

 The goal here was to make it as easy as possible to spin up multiplayer prototypes in Python without having to think about low-level conventions or scalability.
-Modeled off of the BGT networking engine, if you know anything about that you shouldn't have a proboem.
+Modeled off of the BGT networking engine with more goodies thrown in, if you know anything about that you shouldn't have a problem.
 It has been tested and confirmed to work on Linux, Mac OS, and windows.

 ## Disclaimer